 On the other hand, the peloton low impact rides are focused on moderate-intensity, while progressively adding more cadence or resistance.
 One thing that is in common in both rides is in the saddle position.

 I would recommend doing peloton beginners rides for people who have never done indoor cycling classes before.
-The low-impact rides are for people who did cycling class in the past, but they are not an expert yet.
+The low-impact rides are for people who did cycling classes in the past, but are not an expert yet.

-Here are other differences between low-impact and beginner rides.
+Here are other differences between low-impact and beginner riders.

 |Peloton Low-impact Rides||Peloton Beginners Rides|